What Is It Like to Leave AAA for Freelance Game Development?

 After a few years, the goal shifts from survival to sustainability.
 For me, sustainability meant three things: predictable income, work I find meaningful, and time to invest in assets and products that generate income without billable hours.

 The Asset Store strategy proved transformative.
-Revenue from plugins covers my base expenses in slow months, which means I can be more selective about client work — taking projects that are technically interesting rather than just financially necessary.
-If you're a Unity developer, building at least one Asset Store product should be a long-term career goal.
+Revenue from plugins covers my base expenses in slow months, which means I can be more selective about client work taking projects that are technically interesting rather than just financially necessary.

 Where Do Freelance Game Development Clients Actually Come From?

-• Unity Asset Store publisher profile — generates both direct product revenue and consulting enquiries from developers who use your tools and need custom implementation help.
+- Unity Asset Store publisher profile generates both direct product revenue and consulting enquiries.

-• LinkedIn — a consistently updated profile with specific project outcomes (not just job titles) generates inbound enquiries.
-Post case studies, not credentials.
+- LinkedIn a consistently updated profile with specific project outcomes generates inbound enquiries.

-• Game development Discord servers and forums — authentic participation in technical discussions builds a visible reputation over 12–18 months.
-Do not spam your services; contribute value first.
+- Game development Discord servers and forums authentic participation builds a visible reputation over 12–18 months.

-• Freelance platforms (Upwork, Toptal) — lower hourly rates but consistent volume.
-Useful for filling pipeline gaps, less useful as a primary channel once you have a reputation.
+- Freelance platforms (Upwork, Toptal) lower hourly rates but consistent volume.

 How Do You Handle Taxes and Accounting as a Self-Employed Developer?